rafaph/vuejs-poster-shop/README.md

     npm install
     ```

-3. Create a `.env` file by copying the sample
+3. Create a `.env` file by copying the example

     ```
-    cp .env_sample .env
+    cp .env_example .env
     ```

     Now edit the .env file and replace the `IMGUR_CLIENT_ID` with the client ID provided in the pre-installation